 England's greatest dramatist and poet William Shakespeare was born in Stratford-upon-Avon, which has become one of Britain's biggest tourist centres after London.
-Stratford-upon-Avon is a small and delightful old market community, in the rural heart of England.
+Stratford is a small and delightful old market community, in the rural heart of England.
 With its many memorable buildings, broad streets, meadow-flanked river and canal filled with bright narrow boats, it would be a rewarding place to visit even without its links with Shakespeare.

-William Shakespeare was born in Henley Street, Stratford-Upon-Avon, on or near April 23, 1564.
+Any tour of the town would not be complete without a visit to one of the most famous timber framed houses in Britain - the birthplace of William Shakespeare.
+Britain's most famous Bard was born in Henley Street, on or near April 23, 1564.
 His father, John Shakespeare (recorded as Shakspere in the parish records) was a glover and wool dealer who later became the town's bailiff.
 His mother, Mary Arden, was the daughter of a yeoman farmer from the nearby village of Wilmcote.

-The house, complete with cider-mill, dovecot and other outbuildings, dates from the early 16th century and has been owned by the Shakespeare Birthplace Trust since 1930.

-The house is open to the public and more than 500,000 people visit every year.
-Its rooms are furnished with items typical of middle-class homes of the time.
+The house, complete with cider-mill, dovecot and other outbuildings, dates from the early 16th-c and has been owned by the Shakespeare Birthplace Trust since 1930.
+It is open to the public and more than 500,000 people visit every year.
+The rooms are furnished with items typical of middle-class homes of the time.
 Access to the house is via the Shakespeare Centre, located next door.
 Despite its modern appearance, the interior is furnished in a style in keeping with the era.

 The Royal Shakespeare Theatre, built on the riverside in 1932, stages many consistently outstanding productions of Shakespeare's plays, which draw audiences from all over the world.

-Anne Hathaway's Cottage | Arbury Hall | Baddesley Clinton | Charlecote Park | Coventry Cathedral | Edgehill | Kenilworth Castle | Mary Arden's House | Packwood House | Ragley Hall | Royal Shakespeare Theatre | Rugby School | Stoneleigh Abbey | Warwick Castle
+Anne Hathaway's Cottage | Arbury Hall | Baddesley Clinton | Charlecote Park | Edgehill | Escape Experience | Kenilworth Castle | Packwood House | Ragley Hall | Royal Shakespeare Theatre | Stoneleigh Abbey | Warwick Castle